ddiachkov/atom-project-shell-env/README.md

 ## FAQ
 ```
 Q: Why the package name starts with dash?
-A: To force atom to load package before all other packages so they can use project environment variables.
+A: To force atom to load this package before all other packages so they can use
+   project environment variables.
 ```

 ```
 Q: Why this package is so slow?
-A: Because it is synchronously executing shell script when atom started.
+A: Because it is synchronously executes shell script when atom is starting.
 ```

 ## Commands